The Ultimate Guide to the Cabot Trail and Cape Breton Nova Scotia (with Kids!)

 Boston to Cape Breton: 13 hours

 The peak time to go with the best weather is definitely July and August.
+August is the most reliable month for warm weather.
 We went in August and the locals joked that summer had ‘just begun’ and was coming to an end soon.
+Our days were hot enough to wear tank tops and short sleeves but not so hot that we felt like we couldn’t function.
+The ocean was way too cold for me, even at the warmest time of the year!
 Fall is also a nice time to travel to see the leaves change on the Cabot Trail.
 Keep in mind that in the off-season many of the restaurants, cafes, and even lodgings are closed.

 What to pack: